kaaproject/kaa-rfcs/0021/README.md

 # Tenant updated

+The event is published when a tenant-related data was updated.
 The `{event-type}` is `updated`.
-Published when a tenant related data were updated.

 Originators MUST use the following NATS subject format for tenant updated events:
 ```